sonomastatelogo.gif (8160 bytes)

 Larry Allen- The Most Famous Cossack Ever

-NFL's strongest man according to Sports Illustrated poll of NFL players
+During his career he was the NFL's strongest man according to a Sports Illustrated poll of NFL players.

-#73 is without a doubt heading to the hall of fame!
+#73 is now IN the NFL hall of fame!

 Freddie Bradley- One of the more infamous Cossacks ever